-Note the first step only extract the MS and DF of the source of variation without the treatment information.
+Note the first step only extracts the MS and DF of the source of variation without the treatment information.
 Hence, the G matrix extracted in this step has to match the sources of variation that were extracted in the previous step.

 The third step is to estimate and optimise the variance components and compute the EDF.
-The variance components can be estimated based on the linear combination structure of the EMS and the experimental mean squares based on given data.
+The variance components can be estimated based on the linear combination of the EMS and the experimental mean squares based on given data.
 However, the estimation of the variance components can be further improved using the REML which requires the construction of the Fisher’s information matrix and score function.
 The EDF can then be approximated as twice the square of the mean divided by the variance.

 We will show the mathematical procedure on improving the variance component estimates using the REML technique.
 Note the expected Fisher’s information matrix with respect to the expected mean squares, σi2, can be written as